shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Bar at the end of the world.md

 Lightning in a bottle

-Takes up the top shelf
+Takes up the top shelf.